scalar-labs/scalardl/docs/backup-restore.md

 #### JDBC databases

 You can take a backup with your favorite way for JDBC databases.
-One requirement for backup in Scalar DL on JDBC databases is that backups for all the Scalar DL managed tables (including the coordinator and scalardb tables) need to be transactionally-consistent or automatically recoverable to a transactionally-consistent state.
+One requirement for backup in ScalarDL on JDBC databases is that backups for all the ScalarDL managed tables (including the coordinator and scalardb tables) need to be transactionally-consistent or automatically recoverable to a transactionally-consistent state.
 That means that you need to create a consistent snapshot by dumping all tables in a single transaction.
 For example, you can use `mysqldump` command with `--single-transaction` option in MySQL and `pg_dump` command in PostgreSQL to achieve that.
 Or when you use Amazon RDS (Relational Database Service) or Azure Database for MySQL/PostgreSQL, you can restore to any point within the backup retention period with the automated backup feature, which satisfies the requirement.